Jonathunky/everycase/pages/2013_before/early_2011.md

 Apple offered two types of Smart Covers: Polyurethane covers for $39.00, and for those seeking a touch of luxury, leather covers were available for a nice premium of $69.00.
 Both types were compatible with the iPad 2, "the new iPad", and iPad 4.

-These Smart Covers are compatible with iPad 2, 'the new iPad', and iPad 4.

 ## Original Lineup
 ### iPad Smart Cover
 | Blue | Gray | Green | Orange | Pink |